nanoframework/nanoFramework.Device.Bluetooth/README.md

 ```

 ### Adding extra services
-You can add or replace existing services and there are no restriction on which services you add.
+You can add or replace existing services and there are no restrictions on which services you add.
 See the Bluetooth sample 3 for an example of adding the bluetooth standard
 services, Device Information, Current Time, Battery level and Environmental Sensor.